geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 WFSDataStore wfsDataStore = (WFSDataStore) DataStoreFinder.getDataStore(configuration);
 {% endhighlight %}

-This code snippet shows how you can get a GeoTools data store that connects to GeoServer through WFS.
+This code snippet shows how you can get a GeoTools ``DataStore`` that connects to GeoServer through WFS.
-Once you have obtained the data store, you can query it just like any other data store, and the implementation details will be transparent to you.
+Once you have obtained the data store, you can query it just like any other data store, and the implementation details will be transparent.